Skip to content

 5 Secret Gardens in Dublin

-When it comes to green spaces in Dublin, Phoenix Park and St Stephen’s Green are firmly on the map, but that what about those glorious gems that are hidden in plain sight?
+When it comes to Dublin parks and green spaces, Phoenix Park and St Stephen’s Green are firmly on the map, but that what about those glorious gems that are hidden in plain sight?
 Here are 5 of Dublin’s most tranquil secret gardens …

 Botanic Garden at Trinity College